-- 1 tablespoon gochugaru (Korean chilli flakes - Optional, if you like it spicy)
+- 1 tablespoon gochugaru (Korean red chili pepper flakes) (Optional, if you like it spicy)

 - Remove the root end of the green onion and cut them into 1 ½ inch long chunks (including the whites of the green onions).
-Slice the thicker, white ends length wise again so it that it is the same thickness as the greens.
+Slice the thicker, white ends lengthwise again so that it is the same thickness as the greens.